aelfimow/cppasm/README.md

 have their reasons for it.

-I hope, anyone, a hobby programmer or someone, who is just tired thinking about portability of his code all the time, will find this generator helpful :grinning:
+I hope, anyone, a hobby programmer or someone, who is just tired thinking about portability of his code all the time, will find this generator helpful.

 ## Acknowledgements
 Thanks to [Marcel Blanck](https://github.com/MarcelBlanck) for taking a look at this repository